Schyllert/EncryptedMessagingApp/README.md

 Client <--> Server <--> Database

 1. TLS encryption is implemented with self-signed certificates
 2. A custom self-made protocol on top of TCP is used.
 It is stateful and it allows one tcp connection to multiplex many requests and match them with corresponding response.
-This allows for one connection to handle many requests before delivering a response (sounds a lot more fancy then what it actually is).
+This allows for one connection to handle many requests before delivering a response (sounds a lot more fancy than what it actually is).
 3. Hashing and salting is done with BCrypt.
 4. Database connections are reused (pooled) - this is done with the library commons-pool2-2.9.0
 5. Authentication is implemented using username + hash(password+salt) - credentials stored in a MySQL database.